damsalem/apollo-music-share/README.md

-# Getting Started with Create React App
+# Apollo Music Share

+This project is a simple music sharing app.

+## How to Use It

+1. Copy/paste a YouTube or SoundCloud link to a song into the input and click on [Add +]
+2. Song information is automatically populated.
+Edit as needed so no values are empty.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+3. This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts